 - Do not take fruit from a neighbour’s tree even if it overhangs your land – THIS CONSTITUTES theft.

 - Ensure any CCTV cameras around your property do not point at part or all of a neighbour’s land.
 This could in some cases breach privacy laws under the Human Rights Act and possibly lead to allegations of harassment.

 - Smoke – whether from a wood burner in the house, a chiminea in the garden, or a barbecue – can constitute a nuisance.

 - Keeping chickens might seem like the “good life” and a good idea but the noise, odour, flies and vermin can be deemed to be nuisance behaviour.

-- Be mindful where you position children’s trampolines to ensure that the noise is not too disturbing but also to avoid children (and adults!) being able to see into neighbours gardens and affect their right to privacy.
+- Be mindful of where you position children’s trampolines to ensure that the noise is not too disturbing but also to avoid children (and adults!) being able to see into neighbours’ gardens which affect their right to privacy.

 - Bright security lighting if it shines directly into a neighbour’s property can constitute light pollution or a nuisance.

-- It is recommended by environmental health officers that noisy DIY should only take place between 8am and 6pm on weekdays, Saturdays between 8am and 1pm and never on a Sunday.
+- It is recommended by environmental health officers that noisy DIY should only take place between 8 am and 6 pm on weekdays, on Saturdays between 8 am and 1 pm and never on Sundays.
 Similar recommendations are in place for hoovering and other noisy domestic appliances.

-- Do not use a neighbour’s unsecure Wi-Fi connection without their knowledge i.e. ‘piggybacking’.
+- Do not use a neighbour’s unsecured Wi-Fi connection without their knowledge i.e. ‘piggybacking’.
 Criminal charges can be brought against you under the Computer Misuse Act 1990 / the Communications Act 2003